-2.01 Two test sets according to Fig. 1 of Section 331-700-130 are required.
-To simplify the instructions for their use, one of the test sets should be labeled "A" and the other "B".
-They are otherwise identical.

-2.02 Two line-connecting cords according to Fig. 2 of Section 331-700-130 are required for connecting test set line jacks to distributing frame terminals.
-One meter-connecting cord according to Fig. 3 of Section 331-700-130 is required for connecting either test set to a 3A or equivalent noise measuring set.
+- 2.01 Two test sets per Fig. 1 of Section 331-700-130 are required.
+To simplify the instructions for using, one of the test sets should be labeled "A" and the other "B".
+They are otherwise identical. - 2.02 Two line-connecting cords per Fig. 2 of Section 331-700-130 are required for connecting test set line jacks to distributing frame terminals.One meter-connecting cord per Fig. 3 of Section 331-700-130 is required for connecting either test set to a 3A or equivalent noise measuring set. - 2.03 A 1011-type handset or equivalent, equipped with a 310-type switchboard plug is required for dialing the selected test numbers. - 2.04 Do not make these tests without a means of talking to a customer who is reached as a result of dialing error, record error, or malfunction.